 - Grade I is small without protrusion.
 Painless, minor bleeding occurs from time to time after a bowel movement.

 - A grade II hemorrhoid may protrude during a bowel movement but returns spontaneously to its place afterwards.

-- In grade III, the hemorrhoid must be replaced manually.
+- In grade III, the hemorrhoid must be put back in place manually.

-- A grade IV hemorrhoid has prolapsed - it protrudes constantly and will fall out again if pushed back into the rectum.
+- A grade IV hemorrhoid has prolapsed – it protrudes constantly and will fall out again if pushed back into the rectum.
 There may or may not be bleeding.
-Prolapsed hemorrhoids can be painful if they are strangled by the anus or if a clot develops.
+Prolapsed hemorrhoids can be painful.

 External hemorrhoids develop under the skin just inside the opening of the anus.
 The hemorrhoids may swell and the area around it may become firm and sore, turning blue or purple in colour when they get thrombosed.
 A thrombosed hemorrhoid is one that has formed a clot inside.
 This clot is not dangerous and will not spread through the body, but does cause pain and should be drained.
 External hemorrhoids may itch and can be very painful, especially during a bowel movement.
 They can also prolapse.